 For successful commissioning during construction, it is also important to bring in the facilities management team to review maintenance needs.
 Shop drawings, models, and virtual reality technology can be used with the facilities management team to review clearances and accesses to important post-construction needs.

 As part of quality assurance, issues identified during design should be revised by the design team and tracked during construction to ensure these problems are taken care of.
-Any checklists created by the commissioning agent can be easily set up in field software like BIM 360 and tracked collaboratively throughout construction.
+Any checklists created by the commissioning agent can be easily set up in field software like Autodesk Build and tracked collaboratively throughout construction.
 These checklists can be pulled up during inspections to ensure that equipment has been delivered to the jobsite, a system or component is started up per the manufacturer, operational, and more.

 To ensure that the building is operations ready from day one, handover documentation needs to be effortless.
 All the data collected during construction must be readily available for operations teams.
 BIM 360 Ops, allows facility teams to access detailed asset information including both PDFs and 3D models, create and update tickets, training videos and allow for predictive and preventive maintenance, all from the convenience of a mobile device.